RyanMConstable/clash-dashboard/README.md

 # Clash-Dashboard
-This is a project I created for my own personal knowledge.
-Use it however you would like just note it does utilize your own personal JWT from the clash of clans API.
+This is a completely self hosted clash of clans admin panel.
+Clash-Dashboard allows you to self host your own clash of clans dashboard panel.
+This panel shows the users statistics that were previously unknown.

 CURRENTLY A WORK IN PROGRESS --- USE WITH BUGS OR INCOMPLETION
 # Setup